starryknight/GA-SEI-curriculum/sequences/project-3/rubric.md

 - [ ] Git repo has at least 30 git commits
 - [ ] Project is deployed using heroku
 - [ ] Project planning board used throughout project
-- [ ] Uses Mongoose, Express, and React Components
+- [ ] Uses Mongoose, Express, and React
 - [ ] Uses AJAX Request to Get entities from server
 - [ ] Uses AJAX Request to Update entities from server
 - [ ] Uses AJAX Request to Create entities from server